Is Repeater-Assisted Massive MIMO Compatible with Dynamic TDD?: INTRODUCTION

 \section{INTRODUCTION}

-Repeaters are devices that instantly receive, amplify, phase shift, and retransmit signals, effectively acting as \emph{active scatterers} in the propagation environment.
-They can be deployed on a large scale to enhance coverage for multiple-input multiple-output~(MIMO) wireless systems~\cite{Willhammar2025CM, Garcia_TWC, Larsson2024WCL,Tsai_TWC, Sergiy_WCL, Carvalho2025CSM, Alp2025arXiv, Bai2025arXiv, Yiming_PIMRC}.
+Repeaters are devices that instantaneously receive, amplify, phase shift, and retransmit signals, effectively acting as \emph{active scatterers} in the propagation environment.
+They can be deployed on a large scale to enhance coverage for multiple-input multiple-output~(MIMO) wireless systems~\cite{Willhammar2025CM, Garcia_TWC, Larsson2024WCL,Tsai_TWC, Sergiy_WCL, Carvalho2025CSM, Alp2025arXiv, Bai2026TWC, Yiming_PIMRC}.
 In~\cite{Willhammar2025CM}, it was demonstrated that repeater-assisted single-cell massive MIMO can procure spectral efficiencies~(SEs) similar to distributed MIMO, while obviating huge front-haul signaling overhead and the necessity of precise phase alignment among access points~(APs).
-Furthermore, the authors in~\cite{RIS_Makki_IEEE_Acess} demonstrated that to procure similar performance like repeaters, reflecting intelligent surface~(RIS)-assisted systems require a significantly larger number of reflecting elements, making its deployment more challenging compared to repeaters.
+Furthermore, the authors in~\cite{RIS_Makki_IEEE_Acess} demonstrated that to procure similar performance as with repeaters, reflecting intelligent surface~(RIS)-assisted systems require a significantly larger number of reflecting elements, making its deployment more challenging compared to repeaters.
 The easy-to-implement features of these repeaters have led to their inclusion in the 5G NR standards since 3GPP Release $18$~\cite{3gpp}.

-We note that the above-mentioned papers consider static time-division duplexing~(TDD), which is not always spectrally efficient in scenarios with heterogeneous \gls{ul} and \gls{dl} traffic demands~\cite{Andersson2023Asilomar,El2011GLOBECOM}.
+We note that the papers cited above consider \emph{static} time-division duplexing~(TDD), which is not always spectrally efficient in scenarios with heterogeneous \gls{dl} and \gls{ul} traffic demands~\cite{Andersson2023Asilomar,El2011GLOBECOM}.
 On the contrary, \emph{dynamic TDD} serves \gls{ul} and \gls{dl} users concurrently by allowing spatially separated half-duplex APs to be scheduled in either DL or UL on the same time-frequency resources, offering improved spectral and energy efficiency compared to traditional static TDD-based MIMO systems~\cite{Chowdhury_WCL, Zhu2021CL, Mohammadi2023JSAC, KimCST, Jiamin_TWC}.